What is a Letter of Recommendation (LOR)? - Samples, Tips & Format

 - The university’s letterhead is required for an Academic LOR; the company's letterhead is needed for a professional LOR.

 - In the latter instance, it is crucial to remember that the recommender’s letterhead should be associated with the company where they are employed.
-If the recommender has moved on to another organization, this usually poses a difficulty.
+If the recommender has moved on to another organisation, this usually poses a difficulty.
 Hence, the student must know how to choose the right recommender to write an exemplary LOR for them.

 - An important point is that a LOR is not a repetition of an SOP.
 LOR differs greatly from an SOP; applicants must not mix the two documents.